Women’s football has a longer history than most people would expect.

-England U20s compete in the U20s FIFA Women’s World Cup in Chile and reach the quarter finals, losing out to the USA.
+England U20s compete in the U20s FIFA Women’s U20s World Cup in Chile and reach the quarter finals, losing out to USA.

-England’s Senior Team secures qualification to the UEFA 2009 Finals, to be played in Finland in 2009.
+England’s Senior team qualify for the UEFA Euro 2009 Finals, to be played in Finland in 2009.

 The England senior team reach the UEFA Championship Final for the first time in 25 years, losing out to Germany in Finland, while the U19s won their UEFA Championship in Belarus.

-2010: Arsenal were Premier League champions again but Leeds Carnegie won the Premier League Cup and Everton The FA Women’s Cup.
+2010: Arsenal were Premier League champions again but Leeds Carnegie won the Premier League Cup and Everton won the Women’s FA Cup.

 England’s U19s under Mo Marley reached the UEFA Championship Final once again, this time losing narrowly to France in Macedonia.